Welcome to today's edition of the Rush 24-7 podcast.

 Will they stop pestering us on the issue now?

-Um by the way, folks, you know, these people are, I think they're beginning to panic now, because they are afraid as time passes, more time passes, more people gonna see the BS in Dallas because every day that the world does not end is a losing day for the global warming crowd.
+By the way, folks, you know, these people are, I think they're beginning to panic now because they are afraid as time passes, more time passes, more people are going to see the BS in Dallas because every day that the world does not end is a losing day for the global warming crowd.

 People see this stuff every day.